Top 100 Countries by Population Growth Rate, 2025

 The top of the table is split between migration-driven Gulf economies and very young African populations with high natural increase.
 The lower end of the global ranking tells a different story: aging, low fertility and emigration are already pushing several countries into outright population decline.

-Top 10 fastest-growing countries
+Top 10 fastest-growing countries and economies

 The top 10 does not represent one single demographic model.
 Qatar, the United Arab Emirates, Saudi Arabia and Oman rise to the top because net migration can move annual totals quickly in labor-importing economies.
 Chad, Niger, the Democratic Republic of the Congo and Somalia sit near the top for a different reason: very young populations and high natural increase still drive strong expansion.